Roylam23/claude-code-router/README.md

 - **`Providers`**: Used to configure different model providers.
 - **`Router`**: Used to set up routing rules. `default` specifies the default model, which will be used for all requests if no other route is configured.
 - **`API_TIMEOUT_MS`**: Specifies the timeout for API calls in milliseconds.
+- **`Preset`** (optional): Used to define preset commands with predefined configurations.
+Allowing you to quickly switch between different model configurations using custom command aliases.

 #### Environment Variable Interpolation